Programs and Services for School-Aged Children (Kindergarten through Grade 12)

 Youth Sport Assistance

-Youth Settlement Services (YSS) helps low-income clients apply for funding to enable children and youth to participate in sports programs in PEI throughout the year.
+YSS helps low-income clients apply for funding to enable children and youth to participate in sports programs in PEI throughout the year.
 The funding comes from programs such as Kidsport PEI, Canadian Tire Jumpstart Program, and grants received to support specific sports involvement for children and youth.

 Youth clients of the PEI Association for Newcomers to Canada may borrow sports equipment from YSS that is needed for certain organized sports.
 Limited quantities available.
 A deposit is required for any equipment that is loaned out.